rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/manage-role-based-access-control-rbac/cluster-and-project-roles.md

 - Exercise any [individual project roles](#project-role-reference) they are assigned.

 If you want to completely revoke a user's access within a cluster, revoke both their cluster and project memberships.

+### External `RoleTemplate` Behavior

+In Rancher v2.9.0 and later, external `RoleTemplate` objects can only be created if the backing `ClusterRole` exists in the local cluster or the `ExternalRules` is set in your configuration.

+For context, the backing `ClusterRole` holds cluster rules and privileges, and shares the same `metadata.name` used in the `RoleTemplate` in your respective cluster referenced by the `ClusterRoleTemplateBinding/ProjectRoleTemplateBinding`.
+Additionally, note that `escalate` permissions on `RoleTemplates` are required to create external `RoleTemplates` with `ExternalRules`.